Chart Color Schemes

 An assessment of population growth drivers in Scoresby reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on ABS population updates and AreaSearch validations, the suburb of Scoresby had an estimated population of 6,563 as of Feb 2026.
-This reflects a growth of 497 people since the 2021 Census, which reported a population of 6,066.
-The change is inferred from AreaSearch's estimation of 6,207 residents following examination of ABS' June 2024 ERP data release and additional validated new addresses since the Census date.
-This results in a density ratio of 755 persons per square kilometer, in line with averages seen across locations assessed by AreaSearch.
-Scoresby's growth rate of 8.2% since the 2021 census exceeded both its SA4 region (4.9%) and SA3 area, marking it as a growth leader.
-Overseas migration contributed approximately 71.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, Scoresby's estimated population is around 6,563.
+This reflects an increase of 497 people (8.2%) since the 2021 Census, which reported a population of 6,066.
+The change is inferred from AreaSearch's estimate of the resident population at 6,207 following examination of ABS' latest ERP data release in June 2024 and an additional 113 validated new addresses since the Census date.
+This level of population results in a density ratio of 755 persons per square kilometer, relatively in line with averages seen across locations assessed by AreaSearch.
+Scoresby's growth of 8.2% since the 2021 census exceeded the SA4 region's 4.9%, marking it as a growth leader.
+Population growth was primarily driven by overseas migration contributing approximately 71.0% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, they utilise the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation methods.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb of Scoresby is expected to grow by 1,101 persons to 2041, reflecting an increase of 12.3% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 1,098 persons to 2041, reflecting an increase of 11.3% in total over the 17 years.

 Frequently Asked Questions - Population